tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_measuring_impact.md

 He highlights reasons for admiring certain sites, noting that the lesson with Stripe is "don't overdo it."
 For Twilio, it's "be beginner-friendly."
 For Dropbox, it's "cater to unique dev backgrounds."
 For GitHub, it's "save developer time wherever you can."
 And for Twitter, it's "be flexible with how you present information."

-Another Nordic article, [7 Items No API Documentation Can Live Without](https://nordicapis.com/7-items-no-api-documentation-can-live-without/) discusses 7 essential components in API docs:
+Another Nordic API article, [7 Items No API Documentation Can Live Without](https://nordicapis.com/7-items-no-api-documentation-can-live-without/), discusses 7 essential components in API docs:

 * 1: An Authentication Scheme
 * 2: HTTP Call Type Definitions